A steep paved road to Col de Vars in the Alps

 Where is Col de Vars?

 The pass is situated on the boundary between the departments of Hautes-Alpes and Alpes-de-Haute-Provence in the southeastern part of the country.
 It connects the Ubaye Valley with the Queyras valley and Embrun.
-Col de Vars is in the center of a series of high paved passes, most of which have their asphalted sections above the treeline.
-Typically, this pass precedes or follows the climb of the Izoard in most itineraries.
+It’s located is in the center of a series of high paved passes: typically, this pass precedes or follows the climb of the Izoard in most itineraries.

 How long is Col de Vars?

-The winding road to the summit is fully paved and designated as D902.
-Col de Vars spans a length of 13.0 km (8.07 miles), running north-south from Vars (in the Hautes-Alpes department) to Saint-Paul-sur-Ubaye (in the Alpes-de-Haute-Provence department).
-The road to the summit is steep, featuring a maximum gradient of 12% through some of the ramps.
-It experiences a fair amount of traffic during the summer.
+The winding road to the summit is fully paved.
+It’s called D902.
+The pass is 13.0 km (8.07 miles) long, running north-south from Vars (in the Hautes-Alpes department) to Saint-Paul-sur-Ubaye (in the Alpes-de-Haute-Provence department).
+The road to the summit is steep, hitting a maximum gradient of 12% through some of the ramps.

 Is Col de Vars worth it?

-The drive offers impressive scenery, with various small French towns and a diverse landscape.
+The road offers stunning views of small French towns and mountains.
 At the summit, you'll find a small bar and a parking lot.
 The pass has been a part of the Tour de France race multiple times and is considered one of the great cols of the Alps.
-It's a beautiful winding route, although it can get a bit congested due to being part of the Grandes Route des Alpes and one of the few roads crossing this section of the Alps.
+The road is pretty busy in summer months due to being part of the Grandes Route des Alpes and one of the few roads crossing this section of the Alps.

 When was the road to Col de Vars built?

-The road that traverses the pass was constructed by the army in 1893, initiated by General Berge, commander of the 14th corps of Lyon.
+The road through the pass was constructed by the army in 1893, initiated by General Berge, commander of the 14th corps of Lyon.

 Is Col de Vars open?